nikitawootten/nikita.computer/content/posts/packaging-node-applications-in-nix/index.md

 }
 ```

+In the configure phase the derivation creates a symbolic link to the `node_modules/` folder created from the `deps` variable (the `mkYarnModules` call)/

-In our install phase we copy the `node_modules/` folder from the `mkYarnModules` derivation and then produce a script that invokes the entrypoint of the application.
+In the install phase the derivation produces a script that invokes the entrypoint of the application.
+Also notice that the [shebang](https://bash.cyberciti.biz/guide/Shebang) of the script points to `${pkgs.nodejs}/bin/node`, which is the version of node packaged by the `pkgs.nodejs` derivation.

 ### Testing the derivation